lear-ner97/Mutlti-Source-Domain-Adaptation-for-Energy-Load-Forecasting/README.md

 *main_source_selection.py: used for source domain selection.<br>
 *main_multi_source_implementation.py: multi-source domain model training.<br>
 *plot_models_prediction.py: used to plot the test prediction vs true data, with different number of source domains.

+## 📬 Contact
+If you have questions or encounter issues, please [open an issue](https://github.com/lear-ner97/Mutlti-Source-Domain-Adaptation-for-Energy-Load-Forecasting/issues) or contact us at **sami.benbrahim@mail.concordia.ca**.